10-OASIS-01/10-OASIS-01.github.io/_pages/about.md

   - /about.html
 ---

-I was a third-year undergraduate student majoring in Artificial Intelligence at Northeastern University.
+I am a junior undergraduate student majoring in Artificial Intelligence at Northeastern University.

 My research interests focus on how computational models can learn from real-world data, uncover the underlying causal relationships, and use this understanding to perform reasoning and decision-making.
 Ultimately, I aim to explore how these models interact more effectively with the real world and generate positive impacts.
 Building on this foundation, I am also keen to investigate how these technologies can be applied to control robotic systems and collaborate with humans on specific tasks.